Hurricane Damage To Manufacturers In Puerto Rico Affects Mainland Hospitals, Too

 She says she and her colleagues are trying to change how hospital emergency rooms think about the use of IVs.

 "Every patient that came into the emergency department, that was admitted to a unit, automatically was placed on fluids to maintain hydration," she says.
-"But what we've been suggesting to our members more recently and is that they evaluate the actual need and assess patients more specifically and accurately for IV solutions."
+"But what we've been suggesting to our members more recently is that they evaluate the actual need and assess patients more specifically and accurately for IV solutions."

-In Washington, D.C., Medstar's Levin says her hospital has been able to manage the shortages, so far.
+In Washington, D.C., MedStar's Levin says her hospital has been able to manage the shortages, so far.

 "We're really fortunate in that we haven't disrupted patient care," Levin says.
 "If this went on for two years, I'd have some concerns.
 We expect supply to return in three to six months."

-Note: An earlier version of this story misspelled Christi Guess's name as Kristi Guest.